RIKEN-RCCS/lens3/doc/design.md

 | bk:bucket-name | bucket-description | A mapping by a bucket-name (\*) |
 | ts:pool-id    | timestamp     | Timestamp on the last access |

-A MinIO-endpoint is an endpoint (a host+port string).
-It is with expiry set and periodically refreshed.
+An __ep:pool-id__ entry stores a MinIO-endpoint (a host:port string).

-A bucket-description is a record of {"pool", "bkt_policy", "modification_date"}.
-A bkt-policy indicates public R/W status of a
+A __bk:bucket-name__ entry stores a bucket-description that is a
+record: {"pool", "bkt_policy", "modification_time"}.
+A bkt-policy
-bucket: {"none", "upload", "download", "public"}, which are borrowed from MinIO.
+indicates public R/W status of a bucket: {"none", "upload", "download", "public"}, which are borrowed from MinIO.

 #### pickone-table